-While apostles may minister in any field (Peter ministers in Antioch in Galatians 2:11, which was Paul and Barnabas' field) they are primarily entrusted with, and have responsibility for, one field.
-They are more accountable for working within those specific churches that Jesus has placed under their direct responsibility (field).
+While apostles may minister in any field (in Galatians 2:11, we see Peter minister in Antioch which was Paul and Barnabas' field), they are primarily entrusted with, and have responsibility for, one field.
+They are, and will be held, more accountable for their work within those specific churches that Jesus has placed under their direct responsibility and care.